fran0x/hackers-week/README.md

 - Place orders programmatically using Kraken's demo environment.
 - Experiment with trading strategies using a simulated balance.

-Refer to the [Kraken README](KRAKEN.md) for more details on interacting with Kraken's testnet.
+Refer to the [Kraken Python README](KRAKEN.md) for more details on interacting with Kraken's testnet.